doctype/steam/README.md

 - You don't want a library to be "re-trying" automatically
 - You don't want a library to be doing your homework
-- You are an on-point person and just want stuff that works as-needed.
+- You are an on-point person and just want stuff that works as-needed

 ## Installation